nirville/nirville/README.md

 - 👋 Hi, I’m @nirville
 - 👀 I’m Game Programmer with experience in Unity & Unreal Engine.
-- I love to create intricate game mechanics and boiler plates game systems.
-Additionally I mess around with interactive tools for simulation and optimzation.
+- 🎮 I love to create intricate game mechanics and boiler plates game systems.
+Additionally I like to mess around with interactive tools in areas such as simulation and optimzation.

 <!---
 nirville/nirville is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.